 The Detector Mover is used to position a custom, large area detector (1024 x 1024 pixels, approx. 200mm square) centered on a pre-defined interaction point, coincident with a sample goniometer coordinate system.
-The center of motion may be located within either of two widely separated regions.
+The location of the center of motion shall be within either of two regions separated by 600 millimeters nominal.
 The detector will be moved over spherical surfaces with radii ranging from 10 - 100cm.
 The surface normal vector of the detector face center must point toward the pre-defined interaction point at all times.
 The rotation of the detector face about the motion radial vector must be accurately known at all times.
 Hardware systems and / or software programs must be developed and implemented to avoid defined "stay clear" areas.